-Why did the ACMA increased the number of available UHF CB channels?
+Why has the ACMA increased the number of available UHF CB channels?

-To provide additional channel capacity within the UHF CB Band the ACMA has changed the majority of the current wideband 80 channel use to narrowband 80 channel use.
+To provide additional channel capacity within the UHF CB Band the ACMA will over the next 5 years change the majority of the current widebnad 40 channel use to narrowband 80 channel use.